junxit/us-congress-bills-115/derived/amendments.md

 ### 15 U.S.C. § 7706

-> Section 7(b)(1)(D) of the CAN-SPAM Act of 2003 (15 U.S.C.
+> Section 7(b)(1)(D) of the CAN–SPAM Act of 2003 (15 U.S.C.
 7706(b)(1)(D)) is amended by striking “Director of the Office of Thrift Supervision” and inserting “Comptroller of the Currency or the Board of Directors of Federal Deposit Insurance Corporation, as applicable,”.

 | | |
 |---|---|